busterwood/Ducks/README.md

 }
 ```

+If the delegate does not exactly match the target interface then an `InvalidCastException` will be thrown.  `InvalidCastException` will also be thrown if the interface has more than one method.

 ## How do I get my original object back?

 When you call `Duck.Cast<>()` you get an instance of a run-time generated type that fulfills all the interfaces of you original object.
 To get you original object back, call `Duck.Cast<>()` again with your original object type, for example: